Clpsplug/UniSwitcher/README.md

   PerformSceneTransition(ChangeScene(new MyScene("Assets/path/to/scene.unity"), new SampleData(42)));
   ```

 You can now observe the data being logged in the console!
+You will also notice a hard-cut between the scenes.
+To prevent this, you should look into the [Advanced usage of UniSwitcher](ADVANCED.md).

 # Performing an additive scene load